 The Reactivation Lock is a nightmare if you are the person trying to switch phones or users.
 DT Mobile Editor Malarie Gokey and I swapped the Gear S2 between us (a family might try to do this as well), but even though she factory reset it, it would not connect to my Galaxy S6 Edge Plus because she had turned on the Reactivation Lock.
 There were no good on-screen prompts for how to proceed — a hard reset and debug menu didn’t help, either.
 In the end, I had to log in as Malarie on my phone to make it work.
 It was a colossal pain in the ass.
 Don’t ever factory reset a Gear S2 before you disable the Reactivation Lock.

+Notifications seemed to never arrive on the Gear, or came slowly, when we first reviewed it.
+This issue too seems to have been resolved.
 Finally, we never encountered much lag in the OS, but if you scroll quickly, it will fail to keep up.
 More annoyingly, if you have an app that sends multiple notifications, such as a chat app, Samsung’s swipe-up-to-delete gesture will fail to work.
 Instead, it will just scroll through the notifications.
 Eventually, if you press hard enough or get lucky, these notifications will vanish, but they do so in an ugly, laggy way.

 Related: Don’t Abandon the note, Samsung!